-This is a short guide to Australian electricity grid data supplied by AEMO (the market operator) for the NEM (the grid in Queensland, New South Wales, Victoria, South Australia, and Tasmania).
+This is a short guide to Australian electricity grid data supplied by AEMO (the market operator) for the Australian National Electricity Market (NEM) (the grid in Queensland, New South Wales, Victoria, South Australia, and Tasmania).

 AEMO provide both actual data and forecasts for a range of variables - including prices, demand and electricity flows.

 Data from AEMO is supplied from three different, overlapping sources

 Some report names can be slighty different across sources - for example